uoa-iai/MECHENG709-710_IoT/README.md

-# MECHENG709/710_IoT_2020
+# University of Auckland DIY project instructions.
-This repository is the source code for MECHENG709/710 IoT practice project at The University of Auckland.
+This repository is the source code for IoT practice project at The University of Auckland, administrated by Dr. Yuqian Lu.